Józef Zawadzki printing shop: Operations

 When Zawadzki took over the press, he found 11 printing presses (seven of them outdated) and eight employees.
 He quickly purchased two new printing presses and typesets for Latin, Polish, Russian, Greek, German, Hebrew, and Arabic languages.
 The number of employees grew to 35 within a year.
 The press printed books, textbooks and academic literature for the university, periodicals, calendars, and (from 1808) sheet music.
 It also collaborated with the Jewish Romm publishing house.
+For Zawadzki, an important goal was the revival of the periodical press in Vilnius, which he achieved in 1814 with the resumption of publication of the Dziennik Wileński.
+In 1818, publication of the Dziennik Wileński was taken over by Antoni Marcinowski's printing house.

 Zawadzki was a bibliophile and cared for the quality of the books, both in terms of accuracy of the texts (spelling, etc.) and graphic design.
 He hired the first full-time proofreader Jan Paweł Dworzecki-Bohdanowicz and worked with western printers to adapt new technologies.
 He imported high quality paper from Germany and France.
 To help sell the books, the press had its own bookstores in Vilnius, Warsaw, and Varniai (1853–1864).
 The bookstore in Vilnius was particularly large, numbering 20,000 titles in 1821.
 In 1853, the bookstore moved to new three-floor premises.
 It had sections of English, French, German, Italian, Lithuanian books and operated a library.
 Historian and librarian Michał Eustachy Brensztejn estimated that the bookstore in Kražiai sold about 8,000 books from late 1859 to March 1863.
 After the death of Józef Zawadzki, the press was inherited by his son Adam (1814–1875) but was managed by his wife until 1851.